 - The system notifies the client of his transaction

 - Alternate Paths: Start from step h in the successful path.
-The selected account type does not have sufficient funds:
+The selected account type does not have

 - The system prompts the client that the withdrawal amount exceeds the account balance